 We wanted something unusual during our family trip to Bacolod City in Negros.
 So among our many itineraries, we decided to have a one-night stay in Mambukal Resort located at the foot of Mt.
 Kanlaon in Brgy.
 Minoyan, Murcia, Negros Occidental, which is just a good 40-minute minibus ride from Libertad in Bacolod City.

-Mambukal resort offers many facilities and activities to travelers like us (which I will blog about more, later).
+Mambukal resort offers many facilities and activities to travelers like us.
 One of these is the trek to the "seven falls" which I learned later, was actually "nine falls."
 The last two towards the peak, I presume, are reserved for seasoned backpackers and mountaineers.

 I was also informed that one of the falls is the location of one of the scenes from Experimental Cinema of the Philippines' art film Oro, Plata, Mata which was shot entirely in Negros Occidental.
 So I was really raring to see that exact location as it was one of the most "controversial" scenes where Mitch Valdez and a theater actor (whose name is unfamiliar), had their uncut sex scene on one big flat rock.